Summer Science Research Program

 How many students are accepted to this program?

 The number of students accepted depends on faculty availability.
-Last year, we received ~300 applications and so we cannot provide individualized feedback to applicants.
+Last year, we received over 300 applications and cannot provide individualized feedback to applicants.
 Because we receive many more applications than we have available spots in the program, we cannot guarantee acceptance, even for highly qualified candidates.

-If I am accepted, how long will I have to confirm that I will participate in the Summer Student Program?
+If I am accepted, how long will I have to confirm that I will participate in the program?

-After you are accepted, you are expected to confirm your participation in the program within seven days of the notification.
+After you are accepted, you are expected to confirm your participation in the program within seven days of the notification with a deposit due.
 If you don’t, you will forfeit your spot in the program.

 If admitted, what do I need to complete BEFORE HUSSRP starts?